 You probably remember how difficult it was to make the transition from a student nurse to a novice working at the bedside, and then to evolve from a novice into an experienced RN.
 As healthcare grows more complex, young nurses can be overwhelmed by the skills and knowledge they must acquire and put into practice.
 And that’s where you can help, by becoming a preceptor to a young nurse, or perhaps to a somewhat experienced nurse who is just coming on board to a new unit or area of expertise.

+What is a preceptorship in nursing?
 A preceptor is a cross between an educational instructor and a professional mentor.
 It’s a one-on-one relationship, with the preceptor serving as role model, evaluator, influencer, and confidante to the apprentice nurse.
 Ideally, an effective preceptor will help the new nurse to connect the dots, linking nursing theory to clinical practice in a professional setting.
 But it’s also important for preceptors to introduce their preceptees to unit culture, organizational culture, and hospital protocols.

 - Share your story and your passion.
 The best way to establish a relationship quickly is to share your own experiences as a new nurse.
 Let the preceptee see that you were once in her shoes, with the same challenges and fears.
 Be authentic, give daily motivating pep talks, and communicate your enthusiasm for your profession.